CSSUoB/TeX-Bot-Py-V2/README.md

 * `E1024` - Your [Discord guild](https://discord.com/developers/docs/resources/guild) does not contain a [role](https://discord.com/developers/docs/topics/permissions#role-object) with the name "**@Archivist**".
 (This [role](https://discord.com/developers/docs/topics/permissions#role-object) is required for the `/archive` [command](https://discord.com/developers/docs/interactions/application-commands))

+* `E1025` - Your [Discord guild](https://discord.com/developers/docs/resources/guild) does not contain a [role](https://discord.com/developers/docs/topics/permissions#role-object) with the name "**@Applicant**".
+This [role](https://discord.com/developers/docs/topics/permissions#role-object) is not required but is considered an already inducted role for the sake of introduction reminders.

 * `E1031` - Your [Discord guild](https://discord.com/developers/docs/resources/guild) does not contain a [text channel](https://docs.pycord.dev/en/stable/api/models.html#discord.TextChannel) with the name "#**roles**".
 (This [text channel](https://docs.pycord.dev/en/stable/api/models.html#discord.TextChannel) is required for the `/writeroles` [command](https://discord.com/developers/docs/interactions/application-commands))